CDRouter USP User Guide

 }

-USP Software Management Module (SMM) Testing
+USP Software Module Management (SMM) Testing

 CDRouter’s USP expansion contains a module of test cases to help validate Software Module Management functionality for USP agent implementations.